voucherifyio/voucherify-openapi/docs/guides/integration_blueprint/Team-management.md

 > 📘 Management API
 >
-> Our [Management API](doc:management-api "Management API"), available as a paid add-on feature, enables you to assign or unassign users across multiple projects.
+> Voucherify [Management API](doc:management-api "Management API"), available as a paid add-on feature, enables you to assign or unassign users across multiple projects.
 You can conveniently list users, retrieve specific user details within a project, or update user roles as needed.